 Now that we have gone through all the features and benefits of the card, hopefully, you have a better understanding of which features do and don’t make sense for you.

 In case you need some guidance, here is my personal recommendation.

 First and foremost, make sure you understand the difference between “using” these cards to earn SkyMiles vs. “owning” the card for the benefits.
 These cards are definitely not the best cards for earning SkyMiles so I would not “use” them at all, with the exception of spending enough to get the initial welcome bonus and putting a couple of charges a year on them to stay active.
 The only other exception is if your spending will get you gold status or higher and you are a frequent Delta flyer (this will apply to very few people).

 If you want to actually earn SkyMiles, you are much better off with an American Express Membership Rewards card that has better bonus categories.
 The Membership Rewards points immediately transfer at a 1:1 ratio to Delta SkyMiles or can be transferred to other airline programs (if you aren’t able to fly Delta).
 In particular, I prefer the Amex Gold card which offers 4X points on all charges at restaurants and Supermarkets, plus 3x on airline purchases booked directly with the airline.

 Here is a quick summary of the SkyMiles you would earn using a Delta Credit Card vs. the American Express Gold Credit Card:

-- Delta Credit Cards – Earn 2x on purchases made direct with Delta.
+- Delta Credit Cards – Earn 2x on purchases made directly with Delta.
 Earn 1x on all other purchases.

-- Amex Gold Card – Earn 3x on purchases made direct with Delta as well as 3x on purchases made direct with any other airline.
+- Amex Gold Card – Earn 3x on purchases made directly with Delta as well as 3x on purchases made directly with any other airline.
 Earn 4x on spending at supermarkets and 4x on spending at restaurants.
 Earn 1x on all other purchases.